 A visitor will be marked as ‘Returning visitor’ when:

-- she has visited the website at least once before this visit (this can be detected via the ‘visit count’ and ‘first visit time’ and ‘last visit time’ found in tracking cookie and sent to Tracking API as
+- they have visited the website at least once before this visit and both visits were made using the same browser and with tracking cookies enabled (this can be detected via the ‘visit count’ and ‘first visit time’ and ‘last visit time’ found in tracking cookie and sent to Tracking API as

-- or she has visited the website but with tracking cookies deleted or lost, Matomo (Piwik) still managed to find a previous visit from this person (applicable when customising
+- or they have visited the website but with tracking cookies deleted or lost, Matomo still managed to find a previous visit from this person (applicable when customising

-- or she has purchased an item on the website before this visit (according to the ‘last ecommerce order date’ found in tracking cookie and sent to Tracking API as
+- or they have purchased an item on the website before this visit (according to the ‘last ecommerce order date’ found in tracking cookie and sent to Tracking API as

 How are visitors tracked across multiple domain names?

-When you track multiple domain names in the same website in Matomo (Piwik), you likely want to track your visitors across all the domains.
-You can use Cross Domain linking for this, learn more in our Measuring Visitors Across Domains – Cross domain linking FAQ.
+By default, Matomo does not track unique visitors across domain names.
+But if you track multiple domain names in the same website in Matomo, and you want to track your visitors accurately across all the domains, you can use Cross Domain linking for this: learn more in our Measuring Visitors Across Domains – Cross domain linking FAQ.

 When measuring activity with the Matomo (Piwik) Tracking API, the following HTTP headers may be used:

-Host– the hostname of the HTTP request, the hostname of the Matomo (Piwik) server.
+Host– the hostname of the HTTP request, the hostname of the Matomo server.